lreimer/lombok-service/README.md

 ## License

-This software is provided under the MIT open source license, read the `LICENSE.txt` file for details.
+This software is provided under the MIT open source license, read the `LICENSE` file for details.